dwightmulcahy/healthchecker.server/README.md

 </p>

 ## Health check parameters

-**Ping Protocol**

-The protocol to use to connect with the instance.

-Valid values: TCP, HTTP, HTTPS, and SSL

-Console default: HTTP

-CLI/API default: TCP

-**Ping Port**

-The port to use to connect with the instance, as a protocol:port pair.
-If the load balancer fails to connect with the instance at the specified port within the configured response timeout period, the instance is considered unhealthy.

-Ping protocols: TCP, HTTP, HTTPS, and SSL

-Ping port range: 1 to 65535

-Console default: HTTP:80

-CLI/API default: TCP:80
+The parameters passed to `HealthCheckerServer:monitor(...)`.

-**Ping Path**
+**Health Check Path**
+-

-The destination for the HTTP or HTTPS request.
+The destination path for the HTTP or HTTPS health check request is `/healthcheck`.

-An HTTP or HTTPS GET request is issued to the instance on the ping port and the ping path.
-If the load balancer receives any response other than "200 OK" within the response timeout period, the instance is considered unhealthy.
-If the response includes a body, your application must either set the Content-Length header to a value greater than or equal to zero, or specify Transfer-Encoding with a value set to 'chunked'.

-Default: /healthcheck

 **Response Timeout**
+-
+`timeout: int`

-The amount of time to wait when receiving a response from the health check, in seconds.
+The amount of time to wait when receiving a response from the health check in seconds.

-Valid values: 2 to 60
+Valid values: 2 to 60 seconds, Default: 5 seconds

-Default: 5

-**HealthCheck Interval**
+**Interval**
+-
+`interval: int`

-The amount of time between health checks of an individual instance, in seconds.
+The amount of time between health checks of an individual instance in seconds.

-Valid values: 5 to 300
+Valid values: 5 to 300 seconds, Default: 30 seconds
-Default: 30

 **Unhealthy Threshold**
+-
+`unhealthy: int`

-The number of consecutive failed health checks that must occur before declaring an EC2 instance unhealthy.
+The number of consecutive failed health checks that must occur before declaring an instance unhealthy.

-Valid values: 2 to 10
+Valid values: 2 to 10 times, Default: 2 times

-Default: 2

 **Healthy Threshold**
+-
+`healthy: int`

-The number of consecutive successful health checks that must occur before declaring an EC2 instance healthy.
+The number of consecutive successful health checks that must occur before declaring an instance healthy.

-Valid values: 2 to 10
+Valid values: 2 to 10 times, Default: 10 times

-Default: 10